YuvalAsidon/ping_sweeper/README.md

 # ping_sweeper
-ping sweeper in Bash scripting.
+Ping sweeper in Bash scripting.
+Gets from the user a subnet, validate to check it and ping from 1-254